mitmedialab/Realtime-Community-Sign/README.md

 Server API
 ----------

-If you just download and start the code, the sign will display content from the `content.xml` file included.
-However, it is intended to fetch content from a server, so it can display realtime information.
-When it queries the server it passes along the following arguments on the end of the url (set in your `content.ini`):
+When the software queries the server it passes along the following arguments on the end of the url:

-- *serial*: the serial number set in your `content.ini`
+- *serial*: the serial number set in your `config.ini`
-- *secret*: the secret key set in your `content.ini`
+- *secret*: the secret key set in your `config.ini`
 - *codeVersion*: the version number of the code
 - *protocolVersion*: the verson number of the xml protocol it expects to receive
 - *status*: the current status of the sign (one of the `SignController::STATUS_*` constants)

 The server's resonse is identical in format to what is shown in the `content.xml` file.
 The `<info>` tag holds the content for display on the sign.
 For two-line signs, you should separate each line with a EOL.
 The only `<command>` recognized for now is `restart`.
+This command will restart the client software.